The tensor renormalization group study of the general spin-S Blume-Capel model

 where $i$ runs over all the lattice sites and $\mathrm{Tr}$ is to sum over all bond indices.
-The local tensor $T$ is defined at each lattice site as shown in Fig.~\ref{fig:squaretensor}, and the indices $l,r,u,d$ mean the left,right,up and down directions respectively.
-Here, the initial tensor $T$ is a order-$4$ tensor due to the four indices.
-The initial dimension $d_0=(2S+1)$ of each order is the degree of freedom for the spin.
-The detailed information about the construction of the tensor can be found in Ref.~\cite{SRG-PRB}.
+The local tensor $T$ is defined at each lattice site as shown in Fig.~\ref{fig:SquareRGflow}(a).
+We have